Do I use weekly options as part of my overall strategy?

 So far, my statistical approach to weekly options has worked well.
 I introduced a new portfolio (we currently have four) for Options Advantage subscribers in February 2014.

-The key is to point out that while these are weekly trades, we are using a strict set of guidelines to place our weekly trades.
+I must point out that while these are weekly trades, we are using a strict set of guidelines to place our weekly trades.
 We are not going out and just making random weekly trades for the sake of trading action.
 Taking the more is better approach is not sustainable.
 I only care about taking action on the highest probability of trades – the ones with the true odds.
 This is why you only see an average of 1.5 trades per month in the portfolio.

 So how do I use weekly options?